burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Prepare Environment

 To reproduce code snippets you need to have a C++ IDE ( e.g. [Visual Studio](https://visualstudio.microsoft.com/), [QtCreator](https://www.qt.io/product/development-tools), [Xcode](https://developer.apple.com/xcode/), [CLion](https://www.jetbrains.com/clion/) ) or command line environment in which you will launch compiler and linker to compile and link code snippets.
-Currently, there are plenty of versions of C++ programming language, and you will need to provide compiler information about the version of the language standard that you're going to use.
+Currently, there are plenty of versions of the C++ programming language, and you will need to provide compiler information about the version of the language standard that you're going to use.

 It can be accomplished by providing the compiler with special flags for the compiler program.
-If you are using an Integrated Development Environment (IDE) it can be done with extra help from its Graphical User Interface (GUI) or you should find a way to adjust compiler flags in it manually in IDE dependent way:
+If you are using an Integrated Development Environment (IDE), it can be done with extra help from its Graphical User Interface (GUI), or you should find a way to adjust compiler flags in it manually in IDE dependent way:

 * **Visual Studio/MSVC.** Specify `/std:c++20` or `/std:c++latest` for
 [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) compiler.